adelr/DinkumDataBlog/content/post/2019-03-28-polyglot_wrangling.md

 All our R code will be preceded by `%%R` command to run it on the R interpreter from within our Jupyter notebook.
-We start by loading the [tidyverse](https://www.tidyverse.org/) library (which is in fact a collection of libraries), and setting an option to make controlling how some outputs are rendered.
+We start by loading the [tidyverse](https://www.tidyverse.org/) library (which is in fact a collection of libraries), and setting an option to improve how some outputs are rendered in the notebook.

 ```r